yashmittalgroot/AI-Car/README.md

 * Paint
 * PhotoShop
 * Neural Network
-* Genitic Algorithm
+* Genetic Algorithm

 ## Approach
  ![Car](car1.png "Car") ![NN](network.png "NN") ![Output](movement1.png "Car")

- We have designed a car which detect THE WALL with the help of sensors which can be seen in the above image.
-These sensor's data act as a input to the neural netuork and output of neural network provide direction to car.
-Now for Neural Network to work properly we need correct set of weights.
-Here come Genetic Algorithm in picture.
-Links are provided,in the end, of the sites and videos that inspired and helped us.
+ We have designed a car that detects THE WALL with the help of sensors which can be seen in the above image.
+These sensor's data act as input to the neural network and the output of the neural network provides direction to car.
+Now for Neural Network to work properly we need the correct set of weights.
+Here comes Genetic Algorithm in picture.
+Links are provided, in the end, of the sites and videos that inspired and helped us.

-## Details of files in repo
+## Details of files in the repo

 * car.py -    Class of car.
 * car1.png -    Car image
-* check_solution.py	- This file is to check a perticular set of neural weights.
-This take data(values of weights) from data.npy file.
+* check_solution.py    - This file is to check a particular set of neural weights.
+This takes data(values of weights) from data.npy file.
 * data.npy    - File that store weights of the car that finished the track.
 * game.py    - Normal game file to play with left and right arrow keys.
 * geneticAlgoModified.py    - Genetic Algo class.
 * genotype.py    - Genotype(gene) class.(Usual term used)
 * main.py -    This is the file to run the code.
-Training is done in this file and if any car finishes the track than it store that particular set of weights in data.npy file.
+Training is done in this file and if any car finishes the track than it stores that particular set of weights in data.npy file.
 * movement1.png -    Image used in documentation.
 * network.png - Image used in documentation.
 * nn.py    - neural network class.
-Although we used keras but need to create some functions.
+Although we used Keras but need to create some functions.
 * sensor.py    - Used to get pixel of each sensor.
 * track.png - Track to train car.

 ## Problems we faced and solutions
-* HyperParameters tuning - Probablity of mutation should not be high nor low.
+* HyperParameters tuning - Probability of mutation should not be high nor low.
 * Neural Network may not be perfect(number of layers and nodes and also activation functions)- Used relu and softmax function instead of sigmoid.
-* Velocity and turning angle of car - After some tuning we get right set of velocity and angle for a particular track.
+* Velocity and turning angle of the car - After some tuning, we get the right set of velocity and angle for a particular track.

 ## Issues
-* Used fix set of colour for track.
+* Used fix set of colour for the track.
-* Sensor is at discrete locations, so will not get exact location of wall.
+* Sensor is at discrete locations, so will not get the exact location of the wall.
 * Car not stable(Wobble too much).
 * Sensor angle and range.